hummingbot/hummingbot-site/docs/quickstart/custom-pmm-5.md

     self.eth_1m_candles.start()
 ```

-This method starts collecting data when the script starts.
+The method above starts collecting data when the script starts.

 ```python
 def on_stop(self):